An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Introduction

+\textit{Continual Learning (CL)} focuses on adapting models to changing data distributions or new tasks overtime while preventing \textit{catastrophic forgetting} \citep{robins1995catastrophic, tran-etal-2024-preserving, le2024mixture}.
+In this research domain, the most challenging and realistic scenario is \textit{Online Class Incremental Learning (OCIL)}, where data distribution changes dynamically, the model can only make single-iteration updates when each small batch arrives, and task IDs are unavailable during inference.
+Dealing with this setting, existing methods \citep{De_Lange_2021_ICCV, DBLP:conf/cvpr/GuoL023, hacohen2025predicting} often use a single classification head or centroid in latent space for each class, which may fail to capture the complexity of multimodal data, as \textit{a single class can consist of many clusters} \citep{books/mit/06/CSZ2006}.
+Other methods use Gaussian Mixture Models (GMMs) \citep{reynolds2009gaussian} to represent each class \citep{wang2023hide, DBLP:conf/wacv/0002ZZZLLM24}, but their means and variances are kept fixed and not updated.
+This makes the class representation become inaccurate, as the backbone always needs to adapt to the incoming data, leading to feature shift in latent space over time \citep{DBLP:conf/wacv/0002ZZZLLM24}.
+See Figure \ref{fig:ot-gmm}.

-In this work, to tackle the complexity of the data stream of a class in the OCL scenario, we propose the novel optimal transport based mixture model (OT-MM) for modelling incoming streaming data of each class.
-This is realized by leveraging the rich theoretical body of optimal transport or Wasserstein (WS) distance \cite{villani2009optimal, santambrogio2015optimal} and mixture models \cite{reynolds2009gaussian} in the context of OCL.
-Interestingly, by using the entropic dual form of optimal transport \cite{genevay2016stochastic} and Gumbel softmax distribution \cite{jang2016categorical}, we reach an appealing formulation in the expectation form for the WS distance of interest, making it ready for the OCL setting where the update is performed on the basis of incoming data batches.
+{To address these drawbacks, we propose a novel online Mixture Model based on Optimal Transport theory (MMOT) to dynamically characterize incoming streaming data.
+This is achieved by leveraging the rich theoretical body of Optimal Transport (OT) or Wasserstein distance \citep{villani2009optimal, santambrogio2015optimal}, along with GMM \citep{reynolds2009gaussian}, in a specialized manner for the OCIL environment.
+Specifically, by employing the entropic dual form of OT \citep{genevay2016stochastic} and Gumbel softmax distribution \citep{jang2016categorical}, we reach an appealing formulation in the expectation form for the WS distance of interest, making it ready for this challenging setting where the update is performed on incoming data mini-batches.
+Consequently, we can incrementally capture multiple centroids of each class.
+As shown in Figure \ref{fig:overview}, by utilizing the multiple-centroids obtained from MMOT, our proposed Dynamic Preservation will enhance the model's class discrimination ability.

-As a result, we can learn the multiple centroids and covariance matrices incrementally for each class.
-As shown in Figure~\ref{fig:overview}, by using multiple centroids characterizing each class to do inference, we can mitigate the negative effect to the predictive performance caused by the shift between train and test latent representations for further improving the predictive performance.

-Another complementary component of our proposed approach is the dynamic preservation, performed dynamically across incoming data streams.
-This component is designed to make latent representations of data in the classes of both old and new tasks more condensed themselves and more separate to increase the class discrimination ability.
-More interestingly, this makes the feature extractor a contraction behavior, which helps reduce the discrepancy in the latent representations of the replay memory and the entire old data (cf. Figure \ref{fig:overview}) for mitigating the catastrophic forgetting.